etlbox/etlbox.website/doks_v0.5/content/en/docs/db-connectors/merge.md

 3. Optional: You can flag the properties that you want to have updated in the target with the `UpdateColumn` attribute.
 If this is omitted, all non-Id columns are updated.

 If you use an ExpandoObject, you can't use attributes.
-Instead you can set the `MergeProperties.IdColumns`, `MergeProperties.CompareColumns` and optionally the `MergeProperties.UpdateColumns` directly.
+Instead you can set the `IdColumns`, `CompareColumns` and optionally the `UpdateColumns` directly.

 Let's start with a simple object, that has a property that should contain the key column (the id) and one property for holding a value: